nixer89/rippled/Builds/linux/README.md

 ### Generate Configuration

 All builds should be done in a separate directory from the source tree root (a subdirectory is fine).
-For example, from the root of the ripple source tree:
+For example, from the root of the xrpl source tree:

 ```
 mkdir my_build